This Week's Toy News Boldly Goes and Menaces the Skies

 Hasbro Transformers Legacy Evolution Blitzwing

 The first generation of Transformers toys featured simplistic transformations, but over time, their complexity and designs improved to the point where eventually the triple-changers were introduced, offering two different vehicle models.
 One of the standout figures of that line was Blitzwing, who has been revived under the Transformers Legacy Evolution branding but still retains his iconic tan and purple paint job.
 The figure transforms from robot to jet mode in 32 steps, while transforming it from robot to tank mode is a little more complex with 41 steps.
 The figure includes weapon accessories, including a removable missile launcher for the tank that becomes an afterburner for the jet.
-Blitzwing is available for purchase now through the Hasbro Pulse online store for $55.
+Blitzwing is available for purchase now through the Hasbro Pulse online store for $55 or on Amazon.

 JAKKS Pacific The Super Mario Bros.
 Movie Bowser’s Island Castle and Donkey Kong Stadium Playsets